geudde/attic-chest/pages/13.reference/01.porden/docs.md

 Hope what we wish, and what we hope believe.
-With eager voice — by sudden love inflam'd, u I yield the Veil!" the fickle king exclaim'd,
+With eager voice — by sudden love inflam'd, u I yield the Veil!the fickle king exclaim'd,
-" On charms unseen my fancy feeds no more!
+On charms unseen my fancy feeds no more!
-" Haste!
+Haste!
 Clydon, haste!
 Miranda's pledge restore,
-" Yet! ere you part, be here your homage shewn,
+Yet! ere you part, be here your homage shewn,
-" Here, to the destiu'd partner of my throne!
+Here, to the destiu'd partner of my throne!
-" And thou, bright fair, in happy moment seen,
+And thou, bright fair, in happy moment seen,
-" Receive the vows that hail thee as my queen."
+Receive the vows that hail thee as my queen."

 The monarch mark'd with transport, as he spoke, 560 The glow of joy that o'er her features broke,